40Digits/wordpress-starter-theme/README.md

 ####app/

 The [app/](https://github.com/40Digits/forty-sass/tree/master/app) folder contains all of your application styles.
 These styles vary anywhere from small partials to templates to pages.
-In order to keep consistency going, especially in Wordpress projects.
-Please use the following prefix method.
+In order to keep consistency going, especially in Wordpress projects, please use the following prefix method:

 | Prefix        | Usage                                                  |
 | :------------ | :----------------------------------------------------- |